 The County should continue and promote the training of Law Enforcement Officers, Municipal Fire Department Members, Emergency Medical Services Personnel, and Municipal First Responders in the identification of dangerous weather patterns.
-The National Weather Service provides this type of training through their Weather Spotter Program.
-Vilas County should continue to sponsor this training annually.
+The National Weather Service (NWS) provides this type of training through their Weather Spotter Program.
+Unfortunately, budget cuts at the NWS have curtailed the availability of this training.
+Vilas County should look to coordinate/promote web-based weather spotting training to maintain the skills of key personnel, as well as provide some level of training for new personnel.
+Might be possible to coordinate with surrounding counties to bring together a large enough group to warrant an on-site NWS training.